david-cattermole/mayaMatchMoveSolver/BUILD.md

 is used to store 3D vectors, matrices, perform linear algebra, and is also required for `OpenMVG` (see below).

+NOTE: Eigen is included inside mmSolver - there is no need to install it.

 ## CMinpack

 [CMinpack 1.3.8](https://github.com/devernay/cminpack/releases/tag/v1.3.8)